Contents

 Speed and Memory

 By default, AnthemScore will use all available processor cores to speed up processing.
 You can reduce the number of worker threads spawned in File > Preferences.
 Using more threads also requires more memory, so keep an eye on memory usage by the program and decrease the number of threads if needed.
 Changing the number of threads will not affect any current or pending jobs, only files opened after the change.
 It's best to only have one instance of the program running at a time.
-Multiple instances of AnthemScore will slow each other down and may overwrite shared files.
+Multiple instances of AnthemScore will slow each other down and will constantly overwrite the shared settings file.

 Command Line Interface